-The PhD in Education is designed for those who aspire to be education researchers, university faculty, or research analysts.
+The Ph.D. in Education is designed for those who aspire to be education researchers, university faculty, or research analysts.
 The program is designed so that students will have the skills, knowledge, and experience to be leaders and stewards of the field.
-Graduates from this program develop research and critical thinking abilities directed toward the creation of new knowledge, integration and original application and/or teaching of existing knowledge, and scholarly inquiry in their field of study.
+Graduates from this program develop research

 Applicants to this program are expected to have a high aptitude for research and inquiry in the field of education.
 They will express career interest in topics in which the faculty of the school is actively inquiring and researching.
-The assumption is that the most effective training for the PhD stems from collaborative research and inquiry into topics of mutual interest by an able student and faculty scholars and researchers.
+The assumption is that the most effective training for the Ph.D. stems from collaborative research and inquiry into topics of mutual interest by an able student and faculty scholars and researchers.
 The major emphasis of the program consists of the individual students and faculty members(s) jointly researching and inquiring into an area of study to conduct scholarly research.